AstarNetwork/astar-docs/docs/EVM/astarbase.md

     returns (bool);
 ```

-- `checkStakerStatus()` Checks if pair of addresses (ss58, evm) is an active staker in dApps-staking and returns staked amount
+- `checkStakerStatus()` Checks to see if a pair of addresses (ss58, evm) is an active staker in dApp staking, and returns the staked amount

 ```
 function checkStakerStatus(address evmAddress)